 - Select a color from the color palette.

-Gradient Type: To specify the direction when drawing your gradient fill, select an option from the list.
+To specify the direction when drawing the gradient fill, select an option from the list.
 The Type that you selected determines the available Direction.

-Gradient Direction: To choose a different progression of colors and shades, click Direction, and then click your preferred option.
-The available Direction depend on Type that you have chosen.
+To choose a different progression of colors and shades, click Direction, and then click your preferred option.
+The available Directions depend on the Gradient Type that you have chosen.

-Angle: To specify the angle of the gradient fill which is rotated within the shape, enter your preferred degree value.
-This option is available only when you have selected Linear as the Type.
+To specify the angle of the gradient fill which is rotated within the shape, enter your preferred degree value.
+This option is available only when you have selected Linear in the Type option.

-Gradient Stops: It consists of position, color, and transparency values.
+Gradient stops consist of a position, a color, and a transparency value.
 The transparency value applies to the gradient stop instead of the overall fill.
 Gradient stops can create non-linear gradients.
 For example, if you want to create a gradient that goes from red, green to blue, you need to add three gradient stops — one for each color.

 Alternatively, if you want to create a gradient that shows up only in a corner of a shape, you need to use gradient stops to make the non-linear gradient.

-Stop position: To set the location for the color and transparency change in the gradient fill, please move the Stop position slider or enter a number in the box below the slider.
+To set the location for the color and transparency change in the gradient fill, please move the Stop position slider or enter a number in the option box below the slider.

 You can also fill a shape with a predefined pattern.

-- Click More Options… on Fill drop-down menu.
+- Click the More… from the Fill drop-down menu.

-- In the pop-up dialogue, click Pattern Fill.
+- From the pop-up dialogue, click Hatch Fill.